 Drug and alcohol counseling, treatment, and rehabilitation programs for employees and students are available from a variety of community sources.
 Anyone who recognizes a personal drug or alcohol problem, who is concerned about a student or coworker, or who wishes to know more about drug and alcohol abuse may contact a campus executive officer, the human resources department, or consumerinfo@herzing.edu for more information.
-Community resources near a student or employee's respective campus or location may be found by contacting the Director of Safety and Equal Opportunity, the Human Resource Department, or consumerinfo@herzing.edu.
+Community resources near a student or employee's respective campus or location may be found by contacting the ADA and Title IX Coordinator, the Human Resource Department, or consumerinfo@herzing.edu.